kirazhalim/doa-estimation-DSP-term-project/README.md

-# MUSIC DOA Estimation in MATLAB
+# MUSIC DOA Estimation

-This project studies direction-of-arrival estimation and beamforming using MUSIC-based MATLAB simulations.
+This repository contains my DSP term project on direction-of-arrival estimation.
+I worked on MATLAB simulations for MUSIC and conventional beamforming methods.

-## Collaboration

-This project was developed with Alperen Kahraman for EE473 coursework.
+The project includes 5 MATLAB scripts, 6 result figures, and a final report.
+The main goal was to compare how the methods behave under different cases such as source separation and low SNR.

-## What Is Included
+## What I Did

-- MATLAB scripts in `src/`
+- Implemented MUSIC-based DOA estimation simulations in MATLAB.
-- Selected simulation outputs in `figures/`
-- Final project report: `doa_estimation_music_report.pdf`
+- Compared MUSIC with conventional beamforming.
+- Tested single-source, resolution, and low-SNR cases.
+- Added figures from the main simulation results.
+- Prepared the final report with the method and discussion.

-## What Is Excluded
+## Report

-Textbooks, reference papers, proposal materials, generated MATLAB logs, and unrelated notes are excluded.
-References should be cited or linked from the report rather than redistributed in the repository.
+The detailed explanation and results are in `doa_estimation_music_report.pdf`.

-## How to Use
+## How to Run

 Open MATLAB and run the scripts under `src/`.
-The main project script is:
+The main script is:

 ```matlab
 doa_estimation_music_simulations
 ```

-The helper scripts implement smoothing and simulation variants used by the final experiments.